seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 ### Entity Framework

 Implementing many-to-many relationships in Entity Framework proved to be a challenge.
-On multiple occasions, linking objects in the webAPI would cause a copy of an already-existing object to be added to the database.
+On multiple occasions, linking objects in the webAPI would cause a copy of an already existing object to be added to the database.
 Through testing and research, we found that this is an issue common to Entity Framework that can be alleviated either by attaching the already existing object to the database, which had mixed results, or altering the method of discovering the already existing object.
 In our case, changing a passed object reference to a renewed call to Find() using an ID solved the issue.

 ![Whiteboard]({{ site.baseurl }}/images/CCCWhiteboard.png)